SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 to fit on a single line, use a new line for each alternative.
 Don't mix pipes and newlines.

-For example, to specify that a *case-block-item* can consist of a *declaration*, *expression*, or a *statement*, you can use a pipe instead of a new line, because all three alternatives fit nicely on one line:
+For example, to specify that a *case-block-item* can consist of a *declaration, *expression*, or a *statement*, you can use a pipe instead of a new line, because all three alternatives fit nicely on one line: